 Supplement = Aimed at providing sufficient ingestion of essential nutrients which are not readily available from the diet.

 Without these essential nutrients, proper health is impossible and illness is inevitable – they are literally that important in terms of determining quality and quantity of life.

 Omega-3, Vitamin D and Probiotic deficiency is a casual factor in so many diverse health problems because Omega-3, Vitamin D and Probiotics are essential nutrients that all humans require in sufficient amounts for health and the prevention of illness.
-Supplementation with Omega-3, Vitamin D and Probiotic results in better healing, better reduction in pain & inflammation and better overall health in less time with less cost.
+Supplementation with Omega-3, Vitamin D and Probiotics results in better healing, better reduction in pain & inflammation and better overall health in less time with less cost.
 Daily supplementation with these nutrients is not optional; it is essential for recovery, wellness and prevention.